What is Technical Debt and How to Manage it?

 1. Create a Shared Definition of Tech Debt in Your Company

 Various perspectives, from both tech and business, are necessary for a project to succeed.
-However, these contrasting viewpoints cause programmers and managers to have different ideas of what technical debt is.
+However, these contrasting viewpoints cause Software Developers and Project Managers to have different ideas of what technical debt is.

 Business teams may understand TDs primarily as the negative effects of technological failures on business manifested in higher operational costs and a slower time to market.
 In a tech context, TD reduces the quality of code, testing, and design.
 In reality, everyone is correct, but all parties should view the issue from a common perspective, understanding both the business and technical implications of debt.